keners27/Project-1/README.md

 ![chart](./Crime%20Data/images/Graph2.png)

-The above graph shows the recorded offences in 2021 relating to either theft, illicit drug usage or violent acts.
+The above bar graph shows the recorded offences in 2021 relating to either theft, illicit drug usage or violent acts.
 SA & QLD have a higher illicit drug offences and correlates to more violent acts.
 NT & NSW have significantly higher acts intended to cause injury compared to minor offences.
 ACT has the lowest offender rates in all 3 categories.